Joe Hakim is a writer. He lives in Hull.

-Joe has performed at venues and festivals around the UK, including Latitude, Big Chill and Edinburgh Fringe Festival, and his work has featured on The Verb on BBC Radio 3 and the Cerys Matthews show on BBC 6 Music.
+He has performed at venues and festivals around the UK, including Latitude, Big Chill and Edinburgh Fringe Festival, and his work has featured on The Verb on BBC Radio 3 and the Cerys Matthews show on BBC 6 Music.

-The albums Cultural Thrift and The Science of Discontent, collaborations with musician and artist Ashley Reaks, was released by Metal Box Records in 2015.
+The albums Cultural Thrift and The Science of Discontent, collaborations with musician and artist Ashley Reaks, were released by Metal Postcard Records in 2015 and 2018.

 Photo Courtesy of Graeme Oxby